rlivingsus/misc/AllBooks.md

 - Kim, Gene: The Phoenix Project: novelization about IT, DevOps
 - Kincaid, S.J.: The Diabolic
 - King, Laurie: Back to the Garden
+- King, Neil: American Ramble: A Walk of Memory and Renewal
 - King, Wesley: The Vindico
 - Kingfisher, T.: Nettle & Bone
 - Kishimi, Ichiro: The Courage to be Disliked